tano8753/xblue_es-de/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-# 4. Add shutdown button
+# 4. Add shutdown system to the main menu

 I know that this frontend already support it.
 But you need to enable the setting And press the button 2 times.